ethereum/consensus-specs/specs/deneb/fork.md

 ## Introduction

-This document describes the process of EIP-4844 upgrade.
+This document describes the process of Deneb upgrade.

 ## Configuration